Lack of Control and Marketability

-When compared with the value of a majority interest in a public company, the value of a minority interest in a privately held company is negatively impacted by both marketability and control issues.
+When compared with the value of a majority interest in a public company, the value of a minority interest in a privately held company may be negatively impacted by marketability, liquidity and control issues.

 Marketability is defined in the International Glossary of Business Valuation Terms as “the ability to quickly convert property to cash at minimal cost”.
 A Discount for Lack of Marketability (DLOM) is “an amount or percentage deducted from the value of an ownership interest to reflect the relative absence of marketability".

-Given two identical business interests, a higher price will be paid by investors in the market for the business interest that can be converted to cash most rapidly, without risk of loss in value.
-An example is publicly-traded stock on the New York Stock Exchange, where the owner can order the sale and the proceeds are deposited in a bank account in three days.
+Given two identical business interests, a higher price will generally be paid by investors in the market for the business interest that can be converted to cash most rapidly, without risk of loss in value.
+An example is a publicly-traded stock on the New York Stock Exchange, where the owner can order the sale and the proceeds are deposited in a bank account in three days or less.

 In the alternative, a lesser price is expected for the business interest that cannot be quickly sold and converted to cash.
 A primary concern driving this price reduction is that, over the uncertain time frame required to complete the sale, the final sale price becomes less certain and with it a decline in value is quite possible.
 Accordingly, a prudent buyer would want a discount for acquiring such an interest to protect against value loss in a future sale scenario.